Metal Machining: The 5 Key Cutting Tool Materials

 Strength and Hardness

-• High tensile strength: This allows the cutting tool to resist deformation and fracture under cutting loads.
+• High compressive strength: Enables the cutting tool to resist deformation under high cutting pressures.

 Toughness